Gil Evans: Career

 In 1948, Evans, with Miles Davis, Mulligan, and others, collaborated on a band book for a nonet.
 These ensembles, larger than the trio-to-quintet combos, but smaller than big bands which were on the brink of economic unviability, allowed arrangers to have a larger palette of colors by using French horns and tuba.
 Claude Thornhill had employed hornist John Graas in 1942, and composer-arranger Bob Graettinger had scored for horns and tubas with the Stan Kenton orchestra, but the "Kenton sound" was in the context of a dense orchestral wall of sound that Evans avoided.
 The Miles Davis-led group was booked for a week at the Royal Roost as an intermission group on the bill with the Count Basie Orchestra.
 Capitol Records recorded 12 numbers by the nonet at three sessions in 1949 and 1950.
 These recordings were reissued on a 1957 Miles Davis LP titled Birth of the Cool.

 Later, while Davis was under contract with Columbia Records, producer George Avakian suggested that Davis could work with any of several arrangers.
 Davis immediately chose Evans.
 The three albums that resulted from the collaboration are Miles Ahead (1957), Porgy and Bess (1958), and Sketches of Spain (1960).
 Another collaboration from this period, Quiet Nights (1962) was issued later, against the wishes of Davis, who broke with his then-producer Teo Macero for a time as a result.
 Although these four records were marketed primarily under Davis's name (and credited to Miles Davis with Orchestra Under the Direction of Gil Evans), Evans's contribution was as important as Davis's.
 Their work coupled Evans's classic big band jazz stylings and arrangements with Davis's solo playing.
-Evans also contributed behind the scenes to Davis' classic quintet albums of the 1960s.
+Evans also contributed behind the scenes to Davis's classic quintet albums of the 1960s.